 So you’ve decided you want to change the color of your wall for better use with a projector.
 Before you head down to the hardware store and pick out your favorite shade of grey, you should make sure you’re using the right type of paint.
 While you can probably get away with using any old paint, for the best results, you should opt for a projector screen-specific paint.
 This way, you’ll get the best results.

 Again, the type of paint you choose is going to depend on factors we already know about, like ambient lighting and lumen output.
 Regardless of these variables, the best paint to use is special projector screen paint.
 These are usually easy to find and are best suited for the home theatre experience.

 There are lots of different products to choose from.
 You can opt for a grey but prepare for a myriad of choices for shade.
-Darker shades, like this Paint on Screen S1 Ultimate Contrast Paint (on Amazon), or lighter shades like this Paint on Screen Light Grey (on Amazon).
+Darker shades, like this Paint on Screen S1 Ultimate Contrast Paint (on Amazon), or lighter shades like this Paint on Screen Silver (on Amazon).
 There are also choices for shades of white that can work in certain lighting conditions.